 - Don't sacrifice a long-term marketing strategy for a short-term win, and vice versa.
 Sacrificing goals and strategy impacts your overall marketing approach negatively.

 - Be aware of short-term marketing traps.
 For example, running back-to-back promotions and giveaways may sound like a good short-term strategy, but it could have negative long-term effects from interest burnout and ad fatigue.

 - Don’t stop when you get ahead, inevitably another competitor that’s in it for the long haul will surpass your efforts.
 This is especially true for content marketing strategy and SEO.

 The best way to keep your marketing strategic and ROI focused is to have a long-term marketing strategy and a short-term marketing strategy.
 Digital marketing agencies are experts in strategic marketing efforts, and can help you establish parameters and goals to make your marketing worth the investment.

 If you want to see double-digit growth, contact The Diamond Group.
 As a HubSpot Agency Partner, we believe in the inbound methodology.
-We are a marketing group that offers supercharged website design and inbound marketing solutions that maximizes your businesses potential.
+We're an internet marketing + web design agency that offers supercharged marketing solutions that maximizes your businesses potential.
 Whether you need a custom web design, a full inbound marketing strategy, or just want double-digit growth, The Diamond Group has your back.